Webist/InterServices/readme.md

 By analogy, a controller is a Project.
 It is an activity within a restricted space to create something, it distinguishes itself by once-only process.
-Activities are the incoming requests and regulated by an InterActor-Manager.
+Activities are handled by methods to interact with an InterActor Manager, optionally View Model and so provide a ResultSet.

 #### Model Layer
 The model layer is responsible for the InterAction and the LifeCycle of the business logic.